coralogix/coralogix-gcp-serverless/gcp-log-exporter/Readme.md

 This repo contains an example of code to use with code functions to export logs from buckets to Coralogix using cloud functions.

 ## Installation manual
-Coralogix doccumentations can be found [Here](https://coralogix.com/integrations/gcp-log-explorer/)
+Coralogix documentations can be found [Here](https://coralogix.com/integrations/gcp-log-explorer/)

 ## Configuration
 ### A few basic environment variables are required here: